rnabioco/valr/cran-comments.md

 ## Reverse dependencies

-We checked 1 reverse dependencies (0 from CRAN + 1 from Bioconductor (RLSeq v1.0.0)), comparing R CMD check results across CRAN and dev versions of this package.
+We checked 1 reverse dependencies (0 from CRAN + 1 from Bioconductor), comparing R CMD check results across CRAN and dev versions of this package.

  * We saw 0 new problems
  * We failed to check 0 packages